-(Available only on Cluster Edition) writes the master key encryption key that exists in server memory to the master key startup file.
+(Cluster Edition only) writes the master key encryption key that exists in server memory to the master key startup file.
 Replaces the current master key encryption key, if it exists.
 If automatic master key access is set to off, sync\with\mem is also disabled.